icecake-framework/icecake/README.md

 │   └── testwasm                    # wasm test environment
 │
 ├── pkg
-│   ├── spaserver                   # see description of packages here under │
+│   ├── *                           # see description of packages here under
+│
 ├── web                             # source codes and assets required by the front │   ├── static